mold-resistant/NeonPanda/README.md

 # NeonPanda
-A neon flat theme based on arc-theme
+A neon flat theme based on arc-theme.

 # Arc Theme